The weather in the Netherlands is not really cooperating, but it is true: today marks the beginning of spring!

+These tessellations with birds appear mostly in his sketchbooks with regular division drawings, but Escher used them in his prints too.
 Like in this wood engraving from April 1949.
-First he made a repeating pattern of six interlocking birds.
-Three white ones and three black ones.
-In a bigger tessellation he repeated this pattern six times, creating an tessellation of 36 birds.
-Then he stops.
-In his sketchbooks he would fill the page up with a neverending pattern but for this wood engraving he deems a six times repeat sufficient.
-This creates a wonderful residual shape that invites viewers to add countless birds in their heads themselves.
-So many, Spring will surely come now!
+First he created a repeating pattern of six interlocking birds, three white ones and three black ones.
+In a bigger tessellation he repeated this pattern six times, creating a tessellation of 36 birds.
+Then he stopped.
+In his sketchbooks he would fill the page with a never-ending pattern, but for this wood engraving, he deemed a sixfold repetition sufficient.
+This creates a wonderful residual shape that invites viewers to add countless birds in their own minds.
+So many that spring will surely come now!